jphall663/awesome-machine-learning-interpretability/README.md

 * [Handling the hype: Implications of AI hype for public interest tech projects](https://www.tatup.de/index.php/tatup/article/view/7080)
 * [How AI hype impacts the LGBTQ + community](https://link.springer.com/article/10.1007/s43681-024-00423-8)
 * [How AI lies, cheats, and grovels to succeed - and what we need to do about it](https://www.zdnet.com/article/how-ai-lies-cheats-and-grovels-to-succeed-and-what-we-need-to-do-about-it/)
+* [How to Tell if Something is AI-Written](https://hollisrobbinsanecdotal.substack.com/p/how-to-tell-if-something-is-ai-written) | Anecdotal Value, Hollis Robbins, August 12, 2025
 * [I Will Fucking Piledrive You If You Mention AI Again](https://ludic.mataroa.blog/blog/i-will-fucking-piledrive-you-if-you-mention-ai-again/)
 * [Identifying and Eliminating CSAM in Generative ML Training Data and Models](https://stacks.stanford.edu/file/druid:kh752sm9123/ml_training_data_csam_report-2023-12-23.pdf)
 * [The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf)